moskewcz/boda/INSTALL.md

 [https://github.com/moskewcz/caffe/tree/fix-sign-comp-in-hpps](https://github.com/moskewcz/caffe/tree/fix-sign-comp-in-hpps)

-If you want to use your own caffe version, see boda issue #1 for the three options of how to proceed (TODO_DOCS: cleanup an inline here).
+If you want to use your own caffe version, see boda issue #1 for the three options of how to proceed (TODO_DOCS: cleanup and inline here).

 ### compile